c3hegde/Content-Recommender_MVP/README.md

 ## Use Case
-This MVP demonstrates how companies can retrieve company specific information that is ranked and recommended based on search parameters.
+This MVP demonstrates how companies can retrieve internal, specific information that is ranked and recommended based on search parameters.

 ## Models Used